What is the Corporate Ladder?

 3. Develop the right skills

 While it is important to develop new skills to advance your career, you also need to develop the right skills.
-Such skills are universal to any job and can be used to increase your influence in the organization or get noticed by the employer.
+Many skills are universal to any job and can be used to increase your influence in the organization or get noticed by the employer.

 The first and most important skill is communication.
-You need to be able to communicate well with your supervisor, your team, and your other co-workers.
+You need to be able to communicate well with your supervisor, your team, and your co-workers.
 Saying what you really mean and making your stance clear will be beneficial for everyone and can set the organization up for success.